HaniSource/components/guides/usage-patterns.md

 ### A Bit of Theory

-Under the hood, Fluxtor components expose a `state` a global value that needs to be either synced with Livewire or sent through a request.
+Under the hood, Sheaf UI components expose a `state` a global value that needs to be either synced with Livewire or sent through a request.
 That’s where `x-model` and `wire:model` come into play.

 You can use either of them depending on your setup, and things will just work.
 But how?